 - We need to focus on what people are saying, not what university they came from.
 Credentials are given too much weight.

 - We need to prize results, not letters behind a name

 - Every study should be legally required to disclose its funding sources.
 Proactive attempts to hide funding sources should be against the law with severe fines.

 - Scientists need to keep an open mind, especially as they gain positions of power within the scientific hierarchy.

 Only then will we restore the public’s faith in science and unlock its promise.

 Until then, we shouldn’t be surprised by anti-science movements like flat Earthers, anti-vaxxers.
-These movements are born of distrust.
-Until the scientific community cleans up its act, there’s almost certainly more to come.
+Anti-science movements are born of distrust.
+Until the scientific community starts holding the bad actors accountable, there’s almost certainly more anti-science in our foreseeable future.